Lucas-Ferro/Lucas-Ferro/README.md

 <h2> I'm an undergraduate student in Computer Engineering and a Natural Language Processing researcher at Pontifical Catholic University of Paraná </h2>

 <p>
-  Researcher in the <a href="https://github.com/HAILab-PUCPR/" target="_blank"> HAILab research group</a>, Graduate Program in Health Technology and Graduate Program in Informatics, PUCPR, pursuing AI studies focusing on Natural Language Processing (NLP) of clinical text.
+  Researcher in the <a href="https://github.com/HAILab-PUCPR/" target="_blank"> HAILab research group</a>, Graduate Program in Health Technology and Graduate Program in Informatics, <a href="https://www.pucpr.br" target="black"> PUCPR</a>, pursuing AI studies focusing on Natural Language Processing (NLP) of clinical text.
 </p>

 ---